django-cms/djangocms-frontend/README.rst

-    pip install djangocms-frontend[reCaptcha]  # Installs django-recaptcha enabling reCaptcha for forms pip install djangocms-frontend[djangocms-icon]  # Installs djangocms-icon for icon support in links pip install djangocms-frontend[all]  # Installs all of the above
+    pip install djangocms-frontend[reCaptcha]  # Installs django-recaptcha enabling reCaptcha for forms pip install djangocms-frontend[djangocms-icon]  # Installs djangocms-icon for icon support in links